NashvilleWomenProgrammers/archived-nashvillewomenprogrammers.github.com/index.md

 5:30pm - 8pm.
 Every 2nd and 4th Monday.
 For the most updated meeting information, check this Meetup Group.

 # Where
-Nashville Software School
+Eventbrite Nashville
-283 Plus Park Blvd
+209 10th Ave S
-Nashville, TN 37217
+Nashville, TN 37203

 #Format
 We often have speakers/presentations.
 We will communicate the topic and skill-level ahead of time.